x11vnc/x11vnc-desktop/README.md

 # Docker/Singularity Image for Ubuntu with X11 and VNC

 This repository offers a Docker/Singularity image for Ubuntu with X11 and VNC.
-It can be useful in delivering a unified enviroment for teaching programming classes, demonstrating graphical user interface, developing and debugging software programs, and visualizing simultion results on high-performance computing (HPC) platforms.
+It can be useful in delivering a unified enviroment for teaching programming classes, demonstrating graphical user interface, developing and debugging software programs (such as using `Visual Studio Code`), and visualizing simultion results on high-performance computing (HPC) platforms (such as using `ParaView`).
 It shares some similarity to [fcwu/docker-ubuntu-vnc-desktop](https://github.com/fcwu/docker-ubuntu-vnc-desktop), but with several enhancements on security and features, especially for sofware developers and HPC users:

  - VNC is protected by a unique random password for each session or a reused user-set password
  - Desktop runs in a standard user account instead of the root account